mattF11/JAVA-dnglab_script/README.md

 # JAVA-dnglab_script
-Modified Java version of the dnglab_install-sctipt project
+Modified Java version of the dnglab_install-script project

 ## Motivation
 The older bash scripts are usefull but i still have to type the correct name into the terminal,their objectives have been satisfied and want to provide more convinience.